PoLi-RL: A Point-to-List Reinforcement Learning Framework for Conditional Semantic Textual Similarity: Conclusion

 \section{Conclusion}

-We introduce PoLi-RL, a two-stage reinforcement learning framework that resolves the complex credit assignment problem associated with listwise objectives in C-STS through a progressive curriculum and an innovative Parallel-Slice Ranking Reward (PSRR) mechanism.
-Our method establishes a new state-of-the-art for the cross-encoder architecture, significantly outperforming SFT baselines and even large models like GPT-4.
-As the first successful application of reinforcement learning to this task, our study validates a powerful paradigm for aligning LLMs with complex ranking objectives, paving the way for future applications in retrieval and other ranking-based tasks.
+We introduce PoLi-RL, a two-stage reinforcement learning framework that resolves the coarse-grained credit assignment problem associated with listwise objectives in C-STS through a progressive curriculum and an innovative Parallel-Slice Ranking Reward (PSRR) mechanism.
+Our method establishes a new state-of-the-art for the cross-encoder architecture, significantly outperforming SFT baselines and even proprietary reasoning models like GPT-4o.
+As the first successful application of reinforcement learning to this task, our study validates a powerful paradigm for aligning LLMs with complex ranking objectives, demonstrating the framework's potential to other ranking-based tasks.